avinashranjan1/Cardinality-Estimation/README.md

 # Set-up a local environment with Postgres and the IMDB dataset.

+.
+First I went through the github which contains all the join orderbenchmark query templeates from there I looked for the table's columns which contains data       which can be used for  prefix and suffix.

+  Link for the data set: https://www.imdb.com/interfaces/

+.
+I extracted the particular columns from the tables which contains prefix and sufix from pdAdmin, where I had already created a database.

 Find the min and max of all columns an create a dictionary with it.